aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/README.md

 <br />

 ### Be supportive of my dedication and work towards technology education and buy me a cup of coffee
-Buy me a cup of coffee, a slice of pizza or a book to help me study, eat and think new PCB design files.
+Buy me a cup of coffee, a slice of pizza, or a book to help me study, eat and think new PCB design files.

 <p align+"left">
 <a href="https://www.buymeacoffee.com/migueltomas">